 A: Yes, it is safe to roam around in Jakarta.
 But it is important to have a good idea about the routes; else, you can be misguided by cab drivers.

 Q: Which are the best places/suburbs to live in Jakarta as an expat?

 A: Kemang raya, Kunningan are good places.
 You find most things quite easily here.
 Malls and markets are nearby, and also you can find many expat communities.

 Q: How do you rate the standard of accommodation in Jakarta?

 A: You can find very well fully furnished apartments according to your budget.
 Accommodations vary from good to lavish.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

 A: The locals are friendly and helpful.
-Understanding of local language enhances the comfort levels.
+Understanding the local language enhances the comfort levels.
 Yes, as it’s a mix of people, expats too are cooperative.

 Q: Was it easy meeting people and making friends?

 A: Yes.
 Various community and expat groups are available here and easily accessible.